insure logo

 • A car is often totaled when the damage exceeds 65% to 70% of the vehicle’s cash value.

-• The car’s cash value is calculated by considering the model and year, mileage and condition, the demand for the car in your area and resale value of the parts.
+• The car’s cash value is calculated by considering the model and year, mileage and condition, the demand for the car in your area, and the resale value of the parts.

-• You can keep the car after being totaled — the insurer will provide a payout equivalent to the car’s cash value, minus any deductible and the amount the car could have been sold for at a salvage yard.
+• You can keep the car after it is totaled – the insurer will provide a payout equivalent to the car’s cash value minus any deductible and the amount the car could have been sold for at a salvage yard.

-• If a leased vehicle is totaled, you will receive the leased vehicle’s value and are required to make any remaining payments to pay off the lease.
+• If a leased vehicle is totaled, you will receive its value and be required to make any remaining payments to pay off the lease.

-According to ISO data reported by the Insurance Information Institute, or Triple-I, the average collision claim in 2022 was $5,992.
-The average auto liability claim for property damage was $5,313.
-This is the most recent data available from the organization.
+According to the most recent ISO data reported by the Insurance Information Institute, or Triple-I, the average collision claim is $5,992, while the average auto liability claim for property damage is $5,313.

 If you think your totaled car is valuable enough to justify a repair, you can contest your insurance company’s decision to declare it a total loss.
 Be prepared to provide evidence that the car is worth the effort.